rhysd/actionlint/docs/checks.md

 [Playground](https://rhysd.github.io/actionlint#eJyNUstuwyAQvOcr5lCJRIotpUpUCalfUvVAbJzQ2oBYSFql+fdCHOo8XLUntMsMOzuD0Rw20HbyZtbEJ4CX5NMJkHfCy81nXwGd8E595AowxPES1kH7ULQi8ebYK12bPZ3r1x+sNrWM6MVyjsVqaFtRvYuNHN4ECmjRRSxrjGEX/TjPemW0aDm8C3KMshbuN0ojWho4SldtqG/nnjQuVlcvaNtxPJWrcnlqu6CpMNGzh8PhbEhpCMfj2TFpKT9aJDCHrLYG7AJuozeNcV0ksb+gvT1lLXf36K8LnT0zBXKri92h0prYSUfqZo/TxRgjp4QRacn5SMI0W/08Asp3ETgb3Tm6nCVBEcjKSjVK1oMW1fTjK6O9UJqmWbTt5mAxIDbrU0j/7pFfh3X1Sf+fVG/gN6xO5N4=)

-Types of `matrix` context is contextually checked by the semantics checker.
+Types of `matrix` context are contextually checked by the semantics checker.
 Type of matrix values in `matrix:` section is deduced from element values of its array.
 When the matrix value is an array of objects, objects' properties are checked strictly like `package.name` in above example.

-When type of the array elements is not persistent, type of the matrix value falls back to `any`.
+When a type of the array elements is not persistent, the type of the matrix value falls back to `any`.

 ```yaml
 strategy: